Star Awards 2021: Programme details

-Winners and nominees
+Nominees and winners

 Awards

 The nominees were announced on 4 February 2021.
 Winners are listed first, followed by boldface.

 Drama series with multiple awards and nominations

 The following Series received two or more awards and nominations:

 Programmes with multiple awards and nominations

 The following Programmes received two or more awards and nominations:

-Sponsors awards
+Sponsored awards

 Bioskin Most Charismatic Artiste Award, alongside Best Theme Song and Best Radio Programme, are awards eligible via online voting.
 Voting began on 10 March and ended on 9 April at 11.59pm.